 What a tune-up entails can vary by company, so homeowners should ensure that their tune-up covers an extensive checklist of both safety and efficiency tasks.
 Technicians at Anthony Plumbing, Heating, Cooling & Electric employ a thorough 17-point tune-up for furnaces and boilers that includes instrument-testing, cleaning, lubricating and adjusting of all interior, exterior components of the entire system, including the system accessories such as humidifiers and air cleaners.

 Lack of maintenance is the leading cause of furnace and boiler breakdown, and repairs can cost hundreds of dollars, and replacement thousands of dollars.
 Regular tune-ups extend the life of your heating system significantly and reduce the need for repairs, which can save you a great deal of money.

 A furnace running at top efficiency saves money on energy bills, too.
-The extensive tune-ups performed by Anthony Plumbing, Heating & Cooling leave your heating system in factory-fresh condition, looking and running at peak efficiency.
+The extensive tune-ups performed by Anthony Plumbing, Heating, Cooling & Electric leave your heating system in factory-fresh condition, looking and running at peak efficiency.

 Furnace and Boiler Tune-Ups Save Lives

 Keeping your home warm is essential, but it can also represent many hazards such as fire, carbon monoxide poisoning and indoor air pollution.
 Heating systems and water heaters account for 20% of house structure fires, and carbon monoxide (CO) poisoning kills over 150 Americans each year.

 Furnace and boiler tune-ups discover and eliminate potential safety hazards before they create dangerous situations in your home.
 Heat exchangers are inspected for cracks that can leak CO and other dangerous gases, exhaust is tested to ensure it is venting properly, and ignition systems and safety shut-offs are tested for safe and proper operation.